adlerhsieh/lake/README.md

 - Managing taks in `Lakefile` or `.lake` directory.
 - One file can include multiple tasks.

+## Requirement

+[Crystal](https://github.com/manastech/crystal) >= 0.9.0.
+If you're on Mac OS X installing with Homebrew.
+Lake will install Crystal for you.

 ## Installtion

 | System         |  Available Methods  |